History of Fox News: The O'Reilly Factor

 On October 7, 1996, The O'Reilly Report aired its first episode, hosted by Bill O'Reilly.
 It was later renamed because of a suggestion by a friend.
-The O'Reilly Factor, unlike many other Fox News programs, was pre-recorded, or "live-to-tape," except when covering breaking news or special events.
+The O'Reilly Factor, unlike many other Fox News programs, was pre-recorded, or "live-to-tape", except when covering breaking news or special events.
 Some guests were interviewed before the "live-to-tape" period and were slotted in the program as appropriate.
 O'Reilly's producers said that video editing took place only when an interview exceeded the available length in a program, of which the total was 43 minutes (for an hour-long slot, once commercials and news breaks are added), though some critics suggested that interviews were sometimes edited after taping to suit O'Reilly's agenda.

 O'Reilly and his producers discussed potential topics twice a week.
 A producer researched the story and booked guests for O'Reilly, and an information packet was produced with possible angles for O'Reilly to explore.
 The producers would often "pre-interview" the guest so that they know what potential points he or she might make.
 For each show, O'Reilly, with the assistance of his staff, produced a script with the words for the "Talking Points Memo" and "Most Ridiculous Item of the Day" segments, and points of discussion and questions for the guests that appeared on the program.
 On February 2, 2009, the show began airing in high definition and moved to the previous set used by the Fox Report.

 The show ended in 2017 after O'Reilly was dismissed from the network due to sexual harassment allegations, leading to a large advertiser boycott of the show.

 Your World with Neil Cavuto

-Debuting as the Cavuto Business Report on the network's launch in 1996, Your World with Neil Cavuto has become a very popular show, hosted by reporter and commentator Neil Cavuto.
-The program covers the latest business news stories of the day, in addition to giving analysis on how the stock market moved through the day.
-It also covers political stories, such as how political actions may affect the markets, in addition to analysis of the markets by a group of analysts from one of the Cost of Freedom business block programs.
-Closing the program, the show has a commentary segment called "Common Sense," in which Neil gives his point of view on a news story of the day.
-The program is broadcast live weekdays at 4 p.m.
-ET.
+Debuting as the Cavuto Business Report on the network's launch in 1996, Your World with Neil Cavuto, hosted by reporter and commentator Neil Cavuto, aired on the network from 1996 to 2024.
+The program covered politics and the latest business news and stock market stories of the day.
+Cavuto's last show was December 19, 2024.

 Hannity and Colmes

-Hannity & Colmes was an American television show on Fox News Channel, hosted by Sean Hannity and Alan Colmes, who respectively presented a conservative and liberal perspective.
+Hannity & Colmes is an American television show on Fox News Channel, hosted by Sean Hannity and Alan Colmes, who respectively presented a conservative and liberal perspective.
 The series premiered in October 1996, and the final episode aired on January 9, 2009.
 It was the precursor to the current Hannity series, which currently airs in the same timeslot.